In my work as a coach and inside Heal’d virtual healing studio, I frequently bring up the topic of small-t trauma and your manifestation blocks.

 Time went on.
 You grew up.
 That moment in the toy store seems a million miles behind you.
 And yet somewhere in the back of your mind, when it comes to spending money (especially on nice or expensive things!) there’s a voice telling you that you’re not worthy of that, you shouldn’t even bother asking, nice or expensive things just aren’t for people like you.

-Yes, this is miles different from the trauma we tend to think of (neglect, abuse, etc.) But the same process happened in your mind.
+Yes, this is miles away from the trauma we tend to think of (neglect, abuse, etc.) But the same process happened in your mind.
 You were expressing normal childhood desire and excitement but at that moment, you were met with shame and judgment–and you’ve secretly brought that shame and judgment along with you for the rest of your life.

 Trauma Is Subjective